Maspalomas: Landmarks and geography

 The seafront at Punta de Maspalomas, the southernmost point of the resort, is dominated by a 56 m lighthouse, El Faro de Maspalomas.
 Completed in 1890, it was built to guide ships travelling between Europe and the Americas.

 The lighthouse overlooks the popular 12 km-long Maspalomas beach.
 To the east of the lighthouse, the Maspalomas Dunes stretch inland all the way to Playa del Inglés.
 During the 1960s and 70s, the construction of hotels and the tourist resort began to encroach on the dunes, damaging the natural habitat, and in 1994 a 4 km2 area of dunes was declared a nature reserve to protect native wildlife.
 El Charco is a natural lagoon at the edge of the dunes which attracts many species of birds, eels and guppies.

 In the north of Maspalomas San Fernando and El Tablero were built for people working in the tourist industry.
 In between Sonnenland was constructed, on a crest, to accommodate expats.

 An array of large satellite dishes visible on a hill from Meloneras is Maspalomas Station, an ESA ground station that supported several NASA space missions, including the Mercury Program, the Gemini Program, the Apollo Moon landings, and Skylab.

 Climate

-Maspalomas has a hot desert climate with influences of a tropical climate, as the average temperature in all months of the year is above 18 C. Winters are very mild to warm and dry, with night temperatures rarely drop below 13 C while summers are hot and very dry.
-It is one of the regions with the highest average annual temperatures in Spain, due to its very southern location and the influence of the Atlantic Ocean.
+Maspalomas has a hot desert climate, close to a tropical climate, as the average temperature remains above 18 C in all months of the year.
+Winters are very mild to warm and dry, with night temperatures rarely dropping below 13 C, while summers are hot and very dry.
+It is one of the places with the highest average annual temperatures in Spain, due to its extremely southern location and the influence of the Atlantic Ocean.